SirWumpus/ioccc-ae/93/README.md

 * `.macro_define`
 * `.macro_define <lhs string> <rhs string>`
   The first case reserves space for one macro definition that may be defined during the edit session.
 The other case will  actually define a macro, where the left-hand-side, when typed will push onto an input stack the right-hand-side.
-Either case may be used as many times as desired (memory permiting).
+Either case may be used as many times as desired (memory permitting).
 Macros may be nested.

 * `.quit <string>`
 * `.quit_ask <string>`